CaptainCrowbar/rs-core/docs/io.md

 virtual bool IO::can_seek() const noexcept;
 ```

 Indicates whether or not the stream is seekable.
-For some I/O channel types
+This does not guarantee that
-this may not be completely reliable.
+any particular call to `seek()` will work.

 ```c++
 virtual void IO::close();